-The cake recipe itself is Paula Deen Almond Sour Cream Pound Cake and is absolutely delicious!
-The only change I made to Paula’s recipe is replacing the orange extract with almond extract and adding a bit more of it.
+As I mentioned above, this cake recipe is a Paula Deen Almond Sour Cream Pound Cake and is absolutely delicious!
+The only change I made to Paula’s recipe is replacing the orange extract with almond extract thereby doubling the amount of almond extract.
 I’ve made it many times and it freezes well too!
 This cake is great for any time of year!

 The cake is really flavorful, a little moist, and dense.
 I love that the edges are a little crusty.
 The almond butter cream frosting is a perfect accompaniment to this flavorful pound cake but tastes great even without the icing.